azizyahyaoui/docker-belk/README.md

-# Docker BRELK stack
+# Docker BELK stack

 Project forked from [docker-elk](https://github.com/deviantony/docker-elk).

-Run the latest version of the BRELK (Elasticsearch, Logstash, Kibana, Redis, Beats) stack with Docker and Docker Compose.
+Run the latest version of the BELK (Elasticsearch, Logstash, Kibana, Beats) stack with Docker and Docker Compose.

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.